Textile Processing Guide: Pretreatment, Colouration and Finishing

 High Initial Investment

 Investing in new processing technologies is expensive.
-Fashion for Good has evaluated machine technologies ranging from 150k to 20M USD.
 Alongside this, the investment often falls to the manufacturers who do not always have committed offtake from brands.
 Increasingly, brands and manufacturers sign letters of intent (LOI), which include a commitment from the brand that they will purchase a certain number of products made using the new technology.
 Or recent collaborations include an innovator, manufacturer and brand partners jointly investing in a novel machine through a joint venture (JV) structure.
 The machine is installed at the manufacturer who is part of the JV.

 That said, while initial capex for some technologies are high, payback times can be as short as 1 to 2 years as variable costs, from water, energy, and chemistry, are reduced11.